Prices from £64.99

-Do not administer Saxenda into a vein (intravenously) or into muscle (intramuscularly) - your doctor will show you how to safely inject yourself with Saxenda.
+Do not administer Saxenda into a vein or muscle - your doctor will show you how to safely inject Saxenda.

 2.)
 Take a new needle and peel away the paper tab.
 Push the needle onto the Saxenda pen and turn it until it is tight.

 3.)
-Check the flow of your saxenda pen by turning the dose selector clockwise (to the right) until you see the flow check symbol (··-).
+Check the flow of your Saxenda pen by turning the dose selector clockwise (to the right) until you see the flow check symbol (··-).
 While holding the pen upright, so that the needle is pointing to the ceiling, press and hold the button at the base of the pen.
 The dosage counter will return to 0 and a drop of Saxenda should appear at the tip of the needle.
 If no drop appears, you can repeat the flow check up to 6 times.
-If no no drop appears still, replace the needle and try the flow check again.
-If a drop still does not appear, safely discard of the pen and use a new Saxenda pen.
+If the drop does not appear, replace the needle and check the flow again.
+If a drop still does not appear after 6 attempts, safely discard the pen and use a new Saxenda pen.

 4.)
 Select the dose by turning the dose selector to the dose you need to inject.
-Double check the dosage pointer to ensure you have selected the right dosage before injecting Saxenda.
+Double-check the dosage pointer to ensure you have selected the right dosage before injecting Saxenda.
 If you turn the dosage meter too far, turn it back to the desired dose.
 Be careful not to press the dose button as you turn the dose selector.

 6.)
 After administering the dosage, cover the needle with the outer needle cap to prevent yourself from injury when removing the needle.
 With the outer needle cap affixed over the needle, unscrew the needle and dispose of it in a sharps bin.
 Speak to your doctor about how to safely dispose of your needles.

 7.)
 Replace the cap of the Saxenda pen and store it in a refrigerator.